exakat/php-dictionary/dictionary/static-property.ini.rst

 .. _static-property:
+.. _class-property:

 Static Property
 ---------------

-Static properties are properties defined with the static keyword.
+Static properties are properties defined with the ``static`` keyword.
 They may be accessed with the name of the class, or instantiated object.

+Static properties are also called 'class properties' as they are common to all objects of the same class: there is no need to instantiate an object to access them, when they are public.

 .. code-block:: php